 Although the population is just over 100,000, it is the 2nd largest city in New Mexico.
-Las Cruces is most well known for being home to New Mexico University, although it is becoming more of a popular tourist destination due to its’ convenient access to many natural wonders and an increasing dedication towards becoming a destination for art lovers and foodies.
+Las Cruces is most well known for being home to New Mexico State University, although it is becoming more of a popular tourist destination due to its’ convenient access to many natural wonders and blossoming art and foodie culture.
 Las Cruces and Southern New Mexico in general has a number of great space related museums and attractions including the Las Cruces Museum of Nature & Science with a special exhibit honoring Clyde Tomabugh, the discoverer of Pluto, the New Mexico Museum of Space History in Alamogordo, and Spaceport America in nearby Truth or Consequences (also known for its’ relaxing natural mineral spas).

-The city is close to 3 natural wonders (Organ Mountain Desert Peaks, White Sands National Monument, and the Prehistoric Trackways National Monument), is a hotspot for golf due to the mild weather most of the year, and is surrounded by the beautiful Organ mountains which offer plenty in the way of hiking and outdoor recreation.
+The city is close to 3 natural wonders (Organ Mountain Desert Peaks, White Sands National Monument, and the Prehistoric Trackways National Monument).
+Silver City is also a hotspot for golf due to the mild weather most of the year.
+Perhaps, most notable is the city’s gorgeous location.
+The city is surrounded by the beautiful Organ mountains which offer plenty in the way of hiking and outdoor recreation.
 As the elevation of Las Cruces is just under 4000 ft and the towering Organ Mountains rise up to 9000, they create a pretty visually stunning backdrop wherever you go.
 All these factors make Las Cruces a nice choice for outdoor lovers.
 However, it is best to plan your trip outside of the summer season as temps typically hover in the 100+ degree range for months on end.

 Las Cruces is an easy road trip from Albuquerque (3 hrs), Santa Fe (4 hrs), El Paso (1.5 hrs), and Tucson (4hrs).
-If you are interested in hiking, exploring national parks, or simply enjoy Southwestern culture and food, you many want to add Las Cruces to your list of Southwest vacation destinations.
+If you are interested in hiking, exploring national parks, or simply enjoy Southwestern culture and food, do add Las Cruces to your Southwest vacation destinations bucket list.